AITOR LARA. Spain, 1974.

 In 2016 he received a research grant from the Royal Academy of Spain in Rome, granted by the Spanish Agency for International Development Cooperation, AECID, for the project Light and Poetic reason.
 In 2017 he carries out a campaign on the SDG Sustainable Development Goals for the Spanish Red Cross.
 In 2018 his work has served to inaugurate the panel of the Global Forum on Urban Violence, Urban Violence of the United Nations Agenda for Sustaining Peace held in Madrid.

 In 2018, UNDP United Nations Development Program in collaboration with National Geographic commissioned the project Out of Africa Migrations, on the current phenomenon of African immigration.
 The project was published in 2019 by National Geographic Magazine.
+In 2020, he carried out a project on the Freshwater Crisis in Spain for National Geographic.
+He currently belongs as a member of The Photo Society.

 © 2014 Aitor Lara · Photographer